top of page

 Recently left, preparing to leave or struggling to engage at school?

-Are you ready to become more independent and want to participate in practical, employment focused activities, such as animal care, horticulture, hospitality and customer service, in a supportive environment that acknowledges and develops your interests and strengths.
+Are you ready to become more independent and want to participate in practical, employment focused activities?
+Interested in developing skills in animal care, horticulture, hospitality and customer service, in a supportive environment that acknowledges and develops your interests and strengths?.

-Then the Farm Program might be right for you?
+Then the Farm might be right for you?
 Starting February 2026

 -5108277907239631122_edited_edited.jpg

-Catalyst Living Skills offers programs for children and adults , with a focus on:
+Catalyst Living Skills offers life skill programs for children and adults , with a focus on:

 • Communication